Black Suit: Promotion and live performance

 During promotion of Play in 2017, Super Junior performed "Black Suit" on music programs including M!
 Countdown on November 9, on Music Bank on November 10 and November 17, and on Inkigayo on November 12 and November 19, 2017.
 The live performances only featured six out of seven available band members as Siwon decided to step back from participating in the album's promotional activity.
 In an episode that aired on January 31, 2020, the band appeared on I Can See Your Voice season 7 as a musical guest.
 They sang "Black Suit" with the episode's winner.
-They performed the song on Indonesian television network's, Transmedia 20th anniversary celebration in December 2021.
+They performed the song on Indonesian television networks, Transmedia 20th anniversary celebration in December 2021.

 They also performed the song on year-end awards ceremonies; the 2017 Mnet Asian Music Awards, the 27th Seoul Music Awards, the 2019 KKBox Music Awards, the 2020 Asia Artist Awards, and at the 2021 The Fact Music Awards.
 They performed the song on their world tour Super Show 7 and its encore Super Show 7S, where they performed while wearing flashy suits.
 The opening night of Super Show 7 on December 15, 2017, marked Siwon's first performance of the song with Super Junior.
 Super Junior also performed the song on their subsequent headlining tours Super Show 8: Infinite Time (2019–2020), and Super Show 9: Road (2022–2023).
 The song was performed for the first time with Ryeowook in the band's line-up in October 2018, during their showcase for One More Time, while Kyuhyun first performed the song with the band in SM Town Live 2019 in Tokyo in August 2019, both after they were discharged from their military service.

 They also performed the song on music festivals such as the K-Wave 2 Music Festival in January 2018, the KCON 2018 New York, at the 2019 K-World Festa, and at KAMP LA 2022.
 They performed the song on online concert Beyond the Super Show in 2020, at the Super Junior Japan Special Event 2022: Return of the King, and at the affiliated concert tours SM Town Live 2022: SMCU Express, and SM Town Live 2023: SMCU Palace at Kwangya.